Diabetes | Women need to be careful during menopause! Why does the risk of developing diabetes increase?

 Important steps to managing diabetes include:

-Blood sugar monitoring: Regularly measure your blood sugar levels to understand your condition.
-It is important to be aware of self-management.
+Blood glucose monitoring: Regularly measure your blood glucose levels to understand your condition.
+It is important to raise awareness of self-management.

-Medication: Follow your doctor's instructions and receive appropriate medication.
-This can include the use of insulin injections and oral medications.
+Medication: Receive appropriate medication as directed by your doctor.
+This includes the use of insulin injections and oral medications.

-Nutritional guidance: Create a balanced meal plan with the support of a dietitian.
-Reviewing the quality and quantity of your diet will improve blood sugar control.
+Nutritional guidance: Develop a balanced meal plan with the support of a nutritionist.
+Reviewing the quality and quantity of your diet will improve blood glucose control.

-Regular checkups: See your doctor regularly to evaluate your health and review your treatment plan.
+Regular check-ups: Receive regular check-ups from your doctor to assess your health and review your treatment plan.

 summary